Thursday, July 31, 2025

 The site of its occurrence is now in near the Jackson line.
 It was one of the most heart-rending events, an account of which is recorded in the annals of the West.
 The facts as gleaned by the author from persons yet living are as follows:

-Sometime around the beginning of the present century, a man named Charles Green settled with his family upon what is known as Trace Fork of Pocatalico River in Putnam County.
+Sometime around the beginning of the present century, a man named Charles Green settled with his family upon what is now the Trace Fork of the Pocatalico River in Putnam County.

 About the same time, a man named Reuben Harrison settled upon the waters of Mud Lick Fork, a tributary of Thirteen-mile Creek in Mason County.
 He had several sons, including Alexander, Josiah, and a lad of twelve years named Zebulon.